Soft Error Reliability Analysis of Vision Transformers: ViTs Reliability Evaluation

-We evaluated the Top-1 accuracy under different BER to characterize the resilience of the models.
-As shown in Fig.\ref{fig:network-acc}, curve is generally steady when the BER is low, but it drops sharply when the distributed errors reach certain threshold at higher BER.
+In this sub section, we evaluate the Top-1 accuracy of benchmark models under different BER setups ranging from 1E-11 to 1E-7, and utilize the accuracy degradation curves to characterize the resilience of the models subjected to bit flip errors.
+The results is shown in Figure \ref{fig:network-acc}.
+It reveals that the general trend of the accuracy curves of different models are similar.
+Basically, most of the computing errors can be tolerated and the model accuracy generally remains steady or drops slightly when the BER is low.
+When the BER further increases, the model accuracy drops sharply as the distributed errors reach certain threshold and corrupt the models.
 In addition, although the general trend of the accuracy curves of different models are similar, model architecture poses substantial influence and results in different accuracy degradation.

-Specifically, the model accuracy of ViTs starts to drop at much higher BER than ResNet18.
-Enhanced ViTs models including Swin, DeepVit, and CaiT are more resilient and drops relatively slower compared to ViT-B.
+Specifically, we observe that the model accuracy of enhanced ViTs models starts to drop at higher BER than ResNet.
+For instance, ResNet18 starts to drop when the BER is at 3E-10, while ViTs models such as Swin-T and CaiT-XXS-24 start to drop when the BER is at round 9E-10.
+In addition, the accuracy degradation curve of ResNet18 and ResNet50 are sharp and the accuracy drops to zero very fast.
+While the accuracy degradation curves of ViTs models are relatively more smooth in general, which demonstrates that ViTs models are more resilient when subjected to the same bit error rate.
+Nevertheless, due to the much higher computing overhead, straightforward redundancy based protection can incur considerable overhead.
+Hence, more fine-grained fault analysis is required to understand the fault tolerance of ViTs comprehensively.